LinesGuy/lilToonToPoiyomiToon/README.md

 - Refraction/Blur (intensity might be a bit off, though)

 # What doesn't work

-- Reflections and specular (I can't find a way to consistently convert or approximate the values), if your material looks dark or is missing some light then it's probably this
+- Reflections and specular and lilToon and Poiyomi use very different methods, if your material looks dark or is missing some light then it's probably this
+- Transparent materials will occasionaly look buggy
-- Glitter (soontm)
+- Glitter
 - Fur materials (lil/poi fur use completely different methods)
 - Main texture UV setting
 - Audiolink (I've never used liltoon audiolink)